Importing an API Source

 {% endhint %}

-After importing your OpenAPI file, proceed to **Step 3: Configure API Headers**.
-Here you can add custom headers that will be included in every API request to your backend.
+Next, add any custom headers that should be included in every API request to your backend.

-1. Enter a JSON object in the text area
+1. Enter a JSON object in the text area.

 2. Format: `{"Header-Name": "header-value"}`